mosaicml/composer/docs/source/index.rst

 Our documentation is organized into a few sections:

 * :doc:`Getting Started </getting_started/installation>` covers installation, a quick tour and explains how to use ``Composer``.
+* :doc:`Using our Trainer </trainer/examples>` covers the many functionalities of our trainer and includes examples for how to use them.
 * :doc:`Core </core/algorithm>` covers the core components of the library.
 * :doc:`composer </algorithms>` contains the library's API reference.
 * :doc:`Methods Library </method_cards/alibi>` details our implemented efficiency methods.